In the context of organic chemistry reactions, what is the primar... | Channels for Pearson+

 Multiple Choice

-In the context of organic chemistry reactions, what is the primary function of cyclic electron flow?
+In the context of organic chemistry reactions, what is the primary product formed in a nucleophilic substitution reaction involving an alkyl halide and a hydroxide ion?

 A